 - Choose recipes that can be made ahead and simply reheated and served when the guests arrive.
 There's no time to fuss in the kitchen when everyone needs to get up and leave within the hour.

 - Set your table prior to leaving your home for the first course.

 - Appoint designated drivers at the first course if you'll be driving between homes.
 When organizing a dinner for a large group, allow extra time for the hors d'oeuvres and dessert courses where everyone will be together.

 - Try to devise a way to motivate people to move along to the next stop.
 Perhaps give everyone a certain number of poker chips at the first course.
 As they move from home to home, the last arrivals lose their chips.
 Whoever has the most chips at the last stop wins a prize.

-A Harvest-Themed Progressive Dinner Menu for 8
+A Harvest-Themed Progressive Dinner Menu

-- Bruschetta with White Beans, Tomatoes and Olives
+- Bruschetta with White Beans, Tomatoes, and Olives

 - Brie and Red Pepper Mini Quiches

 - Garden Dip (served with crackers or veggies)

 Minute Apple Tarts